 Being transported around in your own personal aircraft is the best way to discover the hidden gems of Indonesia.
 Commercial flights within the country are often unreliable and it is not unusual for flights to be late or cancelled altogether.
 Rest assured as your personal King Air Turboprop will get you to your destinations in a comfortable and timely manner.
 Time is precious while you're on vacation, so don’t waste it layovers and worrying about flight delays!This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

-Arrive on the island of Java and explore the lively city of Yogyakarta on your own for the day.
-Consider making a trip to the outskirts of town to marvel at Borobudur, a 9th century Buddhist complex considered to be the largest Buddhist structure in the world.
+Arrive on the island of Java, landing in Yogyakarta.
+Drive to the outskirts of town to marvel at Borobudur, a 9th century Buddhist complex considered to be the largest Buddhist structure in the world.
 A famous UNESCO World Heritage Site, the ancient temple is sure to amaze and astound travellers with its unique architectural style, historical significance and beautiful volcanic backdrop.
-After, head back into town and check in at your hotel.
-We recommend staying at the luxurious Amanjiwo Hotel.
+After, check in at your hotel nearby Borobudur.

-After breakfast, see Yogyakarta at your leisure for the day.
+Arise early to watch the sunrise over Borobudur.
+After breakfast back at the hotel, check out and make your way back to Yogyakarta.
 We suggest visiting Prambanan, a complex made up of ornate and intricate Hindu temples.
 Built in the 10th century, this UNESCO World Heritage Site is still intact and adorned with art and murals depicting Hindu gods.
 Here, you can take a stroll through timeworn pathways and feel yourself go back through the ages as you experience ancient Indonesian history and culture.

 Today, you’ll enjoy one last day in Yogyakarta.
 We recommend visiting one of Yogyakarta’s numerous bustling traditional markets for an unforgettable shopping experience.
 Take a stroll past endless aisles of vendors and shop for fresh produce, exotic spices, local handicrafts, clothing and more at Pasar Beringharjo, Pasar Kranggan or Pasar Klithikan Pakuncen.